AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 ### Unicode

 Today, this mapping of characters to numbers is known as <dfn>the Unicode Standard</dfn> (or simply "Unicode"): the universal character set used by all modern software.
-Unicode assigns numbers to every single known character in the world, including control characters and [even emoji](https://apps.timwhitlock.info/emoji/tables/unicode).
-In fact, Table 1 from earlier showed a miniscule subset of Unicode characters and their code points.
+Unicode assigns code points (integers) to every single known character in the world, including control characters, ancient alphabets, modern alphabets, and even emoji.
+In fact, Table 1 from earlier showed a miniscule sampling of Unicode characters.

-The first draft of Unicode was finalized towards the end of 1990 (see [Chronology of Unicode Version 1.0](https://www.unicode.org/history/versionone.html)), and the standard has been maintained since then by the non-profit [Unicode Consortium](https://home.unicode.org/).
-As of [version 15.1](https://www.unicode.org/versions/Unicode15.1.0/), Unicode encompasses 149,813 code points; since it's so large, Unicode is divided into semantic chunks of closely related code points known as <dfn>Unicode blocks</dfn>.
+[The first draft of Unicode](https://www.unicode.org/history/versionone.html) was finalized towards the end of 1990, and the standard has been maintained since then by the non-profit [Unicode Consortium](https://home.unicode.org/).
+As of [version 16.0](https://www.unicode.org/versions/Unicode16.0.0/) (September 2024), Unicode has assigned 154,998 code points to characters.
+The vast majority of the remaining available code points in Unicode remain unassigned.
+Since it's so large, Unicode is divided into semantic chunks of closely related code points known as <dfn>Unicode blocks</dfn> and, more broadly, <dfn>[Unicode planes](https://www.compart.com/en/unicode/plane)</dfn> (such as the Basic Multilingual Plane (BMP)).

-By convention, Unicode code points are written in the hexadecimal number system; however, instead of the usual prefix of `0x`, Unicode code points use the special prefix `U+` so it's easier to differentiate them from ordinary hexadecimal numbers in technical documents.
+By convention, Unicode code points are written in the hexadecimal number system.
+However, instead of the usual hexadecimal prefix of `0x`, Unicode code points use the special prefix `U+` so it's easier to differentiate them from ordinary hexadecimal numbers in technical documents.
 For example, the code point `0x1F642` from Table 1 would be written as `U+1F642` in Unicode.

 #### UCS